anon-blue/anon.blue/README.txt

                               suqhwjahsdyyttaskjfjghvbdyfgdsjkegasygavshj
                                                                                Y
-es, i have so much images to put on the wallq                   hkfvutdfy   k,jb AWEEUfhoUHEfgoIEHJgfoashjef'oJX?".          g                           It's nev er easy when you have to wake up after a wonderful dream.       (no word is poss ible)                         hhWhich one.
+es, i have so much images to put on the wallq walls             hkfvutdfy   k,jb AWEEUfhoUHEfgoIEHJgfoashjef'oJX?".          g                           It's nev er easy when you have to wake up after a wonderful dream.       (no word is poss ible)                         hhWhich one.
 It's easy...
 And what was this drea